Metro-Goldwyn-Mayer: Metro-Goldwyn-Mayer Pictures

-Because of the way it had acquired control of the company, Crédit Lyonnais soon put the studio up for sale, with the highest bidder being Kirk Kerkorian.
-Now the owner of MGM for the third time, Kerkorian's deal with Mancuso quickly angered John Calley, who quit United Artists and was named head of Sony Pictures Entertainment.
-By selling a portion of the studio to Australia's Seven Network, Kerkorian was able to convince Wall Street that a revived MGM was worthy of a place on the stock market, where it languished until he sold the company to a group of hedge funds tied to Sony, which wanted to control the studio library to promote the Blu-ray Disc format.
+Crédit Lyonnais soon put MGM up for sale.
+Bidders included News Corporation, The Walt Disney Company and General Electric (GE); independent production firms New Regency and Morgan Creek Productions; and several foreign firms, including France's Chargeurs, Germany's Bertelsmann and the British/Dutch media company PolyGram.
+Ultimately the highest bidder was none other than Kirk Kerkorian, who re-purchased the studio in October 1996 for $1.3 billion, becoming MGM's owner for the third time; others involved in the deal included MGM studio head Mancuso and Australian television station Seven Network (which Kerkorian would later purchase himself in 1998).
+John Calley left as head of United Artists to become head of Sony Pictures Entertainment around this time, allegedly because of Mancuso not keeping him informed of the planned buyout and his low salary.

+1997 proved to be an eventful year for MGM.
 On April 11, 1997, MGM bought Metromedia's film subsidiaries (Orion Pictures, The Samuel Goldwyn Company, and the Motion Picture Corporation of America) for US$573 million, substantially enlarging its library of films and television series and acquiring additional production capacity.
 The deal closed in July of that year.
 This catalog, along with the James Bond franchise, was considered to be MGM's primary asset.
-In the same year, MGM's long-running cable television series, Stargate SG-1, first aired.
-Kerkorian bought out Seven Network the following year.
-That year, MGM and Danjaq, LLC received a lawsuit from Sony Pictures in order to do a rival Bond franchise backed by Kevin McClory.
-MGM had acquired the rights to the unofficial Bond production Never Say Never Again from Jack Schwartzman's estate in the December of that year.
+MGM's long-running cable television series, Stargate SG-1, premiered on Showtime on July 27.
+MGM and Danjaq, LLC filed a lawsuit against Sony Pictures in November, as Sony was intending to launch a rival Bond franchise backed by Kevin McClory; the lawsuit alleged that Calley had used confidential information from his tenure at MGM/UA to assist Sony with their attempt at making a James Bond film.
+MGM acquired the rights to the unofficial Bond production Never Say Never Again from Jack Schwartzman's estate that December.